On this page

 The Old Ways [Physical Media]

-Since the 60s, businesses have started backing up their data with formats a little bit more advanced than punch cards.
-The format that changed things was tape -- yes, tape -- that could be used to safely store data en masse for long periods of time, well before hard drives took over the scene in storage.
+Since the 60s, businesses have started backing up their data with formats a bit more advanced than punch cards.
+The format that changed things was tape -- yes, - that could be used to safely store data en masse for long periods of time, well before hard drives took over the scene in storage.
 The primary issue with tape was that accessing that data took ages, since it needed to be stored sequentially and be rewound/fast-forwarded.
 (The restrictions of your VCR are the same ones that restricted tape as a backup solution.)